-- thresholds (Union[Tensor, List[float], None]) list or tensor with specific thresholds or a number of bins from linear sampling.
-It is used for computation will lead to more detailed curve and accurate estimates, but will be slower and consume more memory - compute_on_step¶ (bool) Forward only calls update() and return None if this is set to False. default: True - process_group (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)
+- num_classes (int) integer with number of classes.
+Not nessesary to provide for binary problems. - thresholds (Union[int, Tensor, List[float], None]) list or tensor with specific thresholds or a number of bins from linear sampling.
+It is used for computation will lead to more detailed curve and accurate estimates, but will be slower and consume more memory - compute_on_step (bool) Forward only calls update() and return None if this is set to False. default: True - process_group f (Optional[Any]) Specify the process group on which synchronization is called. default: None (which selects the entire world)